themanyone/crap/README.md

 scripts for rapid testing and development.
 The following comment at the top of the file tells the shell to use `crap` to pipe '|' generated C code to the tinycc compiler.
 The `-run` option tells `tcc` to execute the compiled code.
-A well-placed `exit 0` prevents shells from attempting to execute the remaining `crap` as shell code.
+A well-placed `exit $?` preserves the return value and prevents the interpreter from attempting to execute the remaining `crap` as shell code.

 ```
-//bin/crap "$0" |tcc -run - "$@";exit 0
+//bin/crap "$0" |tcc -run - "$@";exit $?
 ```

 You may use other compilers or shells.
 Get creative!